Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-27.png">

-Using the discovered credentials for SSH access:
+Using the discovered credentials for SSH access, I am able to log into the target using the grimmie user account:

 ```bash
 ssh grimmie@192.168.17.136